Global COVID-19 prevention trial of hydroxychloroquine to resume

 U.S. President Donald Trump said in March hydroxychloroquine could be a game-changer and then said he was taking it himself, even after the U.S. regulator, the Food and Drug Administration (FDA), advised that its efficacy and safety were unproven.
 The FDA later revoked emergency use authorization for the drugs to treat COVID-19 after trials showed they were of no benefit as treatments.

-But White, who is co-leading the COPCOV trial, said studies of the drugs as a potential preventative medicine had not yet given a conclusive answer.
+But Oxford University's Professor Nicholas White, who is co-leading the COPCOV trial, said studies of the drugs as a potential preventative medicine had not yet given a conclusive answer.
 "Hydroxychloroquine could still prevent infections, and this needs to be determined in a randomized controlled trial," he said in a statement.
-"The question whether (it) can prevent COVID-19 or not remains as pertinent as ever."
+"The question of whether (it) can prevent COVID-19 or not remains as pertinent as ever."